 Buy or lease a company bicycle

-The Netherlands have a reputation as a bicycle country.
-Bikes are also used to get to work.
-A company bicycle can save you money because there are tax benefits for entrepreneurs with and without employees.
-Read here which schemes there are and which ones you can take advantage of.
+The Netherlands has a reputation as a cycling-friendly country.
+Bikes are a normal part of Dutch society.
+Also for work or business travel.
+Buying or leasing a company bicycle can save you money because there are tax benefits for entrepreneurs with and without employees.
+Read here which schemes there are and which best fit your situation.

-There are 4 different tax schemes for a bicycle, electric bicycle, or pedelec for your company:
+There are 4 different tax schemes that can be used to get a bicycle, electric bicycle, or speed pedelec for your company:

 • Using part of the gross salary